crazzfeng/sendcloud-docs/reference/Email/block/addblockaddress.md

 ---
 title: Add Block Address
 excerpt: >-
-  Add email addresses to the block list.
-Once added, these addresses will be blocked from receiving emails sent via SendCloud.
-Supports adding multiple addresses at once (maximum 1000 per request).
-This operation is irreversible for manual blocks.
+  Add email address or domain to block list.
+You must specify either email or domainName, and expireTime is required.
 api:
   file: block.yaml
   operationId: addBlockAddress